joeyates/elixir-datocms-client/README.md

-# DatoCMS
+# DatoCMS Client

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `datocms_client` to your list of dependencies in `mix.exs`:
+The package can be installed
+by adding `datocms_client` to your list of dependencies in `mix.exs`:

 ```elixir